 Criminals are creative and have several techniques to take advantage of victims online.
 Some of the most prevalent tactics include sending lookalike emails, building fake relationships, and pretending to offer technical support — all with the intention of gaining access to financial or other important information.
-The best way to prevent scams is by being aware of the tactics used to trick people online, watching out for the signs, and managing your online security.
+The best way to prevent online scams is by being aware of the tactics used to trick people online, watching out for the signs, and managing your online security.
 Learn how to recognize these three common online scams and what to do if you encounter one as you surf the web.

 In the last year, phishing attempts have grown by 65%, and it is the most common online scam.
 Phishing attacks use official-looking email messages and websites to get you to share personal information and can happen in personal or business settings.
 Phishing attempts to obtain sensitive information, like logins and financial information.
 Phishers will try to get victims to click on a link or open an attachment (usually loaded with malware).
 Scammers are even beginning to use text messages, which is known as smishing.